1. No Win No Fee, Speculative Agreement

-Potts Lawyers do not charge for services performed by receptionists, legal secretaries, assistants, or paralegals.
+Potts Lawyers do not charge for services performed by receptionists, legal secretaries or assistants.

 Many of the larger personal injury law firms charge an hourly rate for their administrative team.
 This means if you call a law firm, you could be charged by a receptionist, who transfers your call to a secretary, who transfers your call to a paralegal, before you even get to speak with your lawyer!
 This is a sure way to secure the maximum amount of your compensation being eroded away in professional services costs.

 At Potts Lawyers, we do not believe in charging a professional service fee for administrative support staff.
-You will only be charged an hourly rate for a qualified lawyer, or a law clerk (at a highly reduced rate) who has completed their law degree.
-Our fee structure ensures you are getting the most bang for your buck, and are only being charged for the professional services provided by qualified staff.
+You will only be charged an hourly rate for a qualified lawyer, or a law clerk or paralegal (at a highly reduced rate).
+Our fee structure ensures you are getting the most bang for your buck, and are only being charged for the professional services provided by qualified and experienced staff.

 We will only charge for outsourced administrative services such as photocopying large and comprehensive materials for briefs and counsel – if such outsourced services are indeed required

 Our aim is to ensure you receive the maximum amount of compensation ‘in the hand’.
-We do not believe it is morally appropriate to.
-To increase your legal costs by charging for administrative support staff.
+We do not believe it is morally appropriate to increase your legal costs by charging for administrative support staff.